abracadaniel/cardano-pool-docker/README.md

 ### Reasonably secure

 This is an example on how to run your staking pool in a reasonably securely way, by keeping your `cold-keys` and `wallets` away from the online block-producing node.
+It is always a trade-off between security and convenience, but I find this method to be reasonably secure, if you can some precautions, as described in the below setup.

 For this setup you will need 3 hosts.
 `host1` for running the relay node.
 `host2` host for running the block-producing node.
 `host3` host for generating and registering all the keys, addresses and certificates and storing the cold-keys for refreshing the KES keys and certificates.
-This can be a host you are running locally, for example a secure linux live boot, with all incoming traffic completely shut off.
+This can be a host you are running locally, for example a secure linux live boot, with all incoming traffic completely shut off. **Warning:** If you run on a Linux live boot, with no persistant storage, it is EXTREMELY important that you backup your staking directory containing all the private keys, before you shut it off, otherwise your wallets will be lost.

 1. Upload your stake-pool metadata json file ([See example](#metadata-example)) to a host so it is accessible to the public.
 For example as a [github gist](https://gist.github.com/).
 2. Start a relay node on `host1` and make it connect to the block-producing node on `host2`.
 See the [relay node example](#relay-example2).